William J. Bowman

 Xinhong (Sam) Liu (M.Sc. of Science in Computer Science)

-Lucas is an undergraduate student in the lab who is working on improving our understanding of how industrial developers actually perform code review.
+Lucas is a Master's student in the lab who is working on improving our understanding of how industrial developers actually perform code review.
 He is doing this by bringing biometric sensing into the code review setting to understand how developers reason about the patches they are reviewing.

-Chris is an undergraduate student in the lab.
+Chris is a Master's student in the lab.
 His current research focuses on the automatic identification and summarization of the tasks that professionals perform throughout their day.
 He is also interested how biometric sensors may be used to provide insights into developer productivity.

 - Joshua Dunfield (Assistant Professor, Queens University, Kingston Ontario)